Dre Campbell Farm

 9 Natural Ways to Get Rid of Kudzu Bugs

-If you’ve been struggling with the presence of kudzu bugs, you’re not alone.
+If you’ve been struggling with kudzu bugs, you’re not alone.
 They can be a nuisance to some gardeners and homeowners.

 These bugs love to feast on kudzu plants, which is how they got their name.
 They also eat other plants, like soybeans and wisteria.